indu-s-bhagavatula/panda-demo/README.md

 ## pandas-filter-agg-ops-demo.ipynb
 Demostrates different operations like filtering and aggregation operations like group by, count functions using the dataset survey_visited.csv and to answer questions like:
 1. Number of times a site has been visited
-2. Site that has been first visited (yet to complete)
+2. Site that has been first visited
-3. Site that has been last visited (yet to complete)
+3. Site that has been last visited
 4. How many times a site has been visited in a given year (yet to complete)

 # License